SQS Dead Letter Queue

-Now just to re iterate on what I said earlier, SQS DLQ is a queue which stores failed message.
-In other words, SQS DLQ allows us to store message that couldn’t be processed by a consumer due to whatsoever reasons like corrupted message or coding errors etc.
+Now just to reiterate what I said earlier, SQS DLQ is a queue which stores failed messages.
+In other words, SQS DLQ allows us to store messages that couldn’t be processed by a consumer due to whatsoever reasons like corrupted messages or coding errors etc.

-To be more specific, SQS DLQ stores the messages which was received successfully by a consumer but could not be processed even after multiple tries.
+To be more specific, SQS DLQ stores the messages which were received successfully by a consumer but could not be processed even after multiple tries.

-We have the ability to set that maximum number of times, consumer needs to try before a message will be moved to DLQ to continue the normal flow.
+We have the ability to set the maximum number of times, the consumer needs to try before a message will be moved to DLQ to continue the normal flow.

 It can be used by the many source queue to store their failure messages.